 Section 218.415, Florida Statutes, limits the types of investments that a government can invest in unless specifically authorized in an investment policy.
-On August 8, 2011, the City of Cape Coral adopted a revised comprehensive investment policy pursuant to Section 218.415, Florida Statutes that established permitted investments, asset allocation limits, issuer limits, credit rating requirements, and maturity limits to protect cash and investment policy as stipulated in section 6144 of the Charter School Authority Board's investment policy as stipulated in section 6144 of the Charter School bylaws.
-The Charter School Authority maintains a common cash and investment policy applies to all cash and investments held or controlled by the Charter School Authority.
+On August 8, 2011, the City of Cape Coral adopted a revised comprehensive investment policy pursuant to Section 218.415, Florida Statutes that established permitted investments, asset allocation limits, issuer limits, credit rating requirements, and maturity limits to protect cash and investment assets.
+This policy is adopted as the Cape Coral Charter School Authority Board's investment policy as stipulated in section 6144 of the Charter School bylaws.
+The Charter School Authority maintains a common cash and investment pool for the use of all funds.
+The investment policy applies to all cash and investments held or controlled by the Charter School Authority.